Nerd-Game-Corner/Wakacyjna-lingwistyka/README.md

 # Wakacyjna lingwistyka

 ### Running the program
+#### Backend:

-The only requirement is having a working version of Docker installed, particularly with Docker Desktop.
+The only requirement is having a working version of Docker installed.
 The code is currently run with the following two commands:

 ```bash